danielabar/meblog/src/markdown/active_storage_form_errors.md

 # other cloud storage providers...
 ```

+In development mode, Active Storage uses the local file system, storing files in the `storage` directory in the project root.
+In production, you'll need to configure a cloud storage service like AWS S3, Azure, Cloudflare R2, etc. The <a class="markdown-link" href="https://guides.rubyonrails.org/active_storage_overview.html#setup">Active Storage Setup</a> guide has details on how to do this.

 Since we're running locally, the uploaded files can be found in the `storage` directory in the project root: